Privileged Access Management

 Your DBAs keep their tools.

 Three ways to connect — Web UI, Veqtorix CLI, or a downloaded session ticket your team uses with the native client they already love.
-Same JIT identity.
+Same identity model.
 Same proxy.
 Same audit.

 Web UI